 If you declare this Pathway you may use a representative piece of work from this course as one of the Pathway materials you will upload via eCampus during your junior or senior year.
-Therefore, SCU recommends keeping electronic copies of your work using Dropbox or Google Docs, in addition to your own computer or thumb drives, as secure places to save copies of your work.
-This may ensure you will have a range of choices when you assemble your Pathway materials and write the Pathway reflection essay.
+Therefore, SCU recommends keeping electronic copies of your property of the pathway materials.